 9. Avoid high-intensity exercises

-You should avoid high-intensity exercises for at least four or six weeks or until cleared by Dr Turner as this may hamper your recovery and increases the risk for injury or infection.
+You should avoid high-intensity exercises for at least four or six weeks or until cleared by Dr Turner as this may affect your recovery and increase the risk of injury or infection.

 10. Follow Dr Turner’s guidelines